pramsey/pramsey.github.io/_posts/2019-11-18-ogr-fdw-spatial-filter.md

 We can see OGR passing the filters down because when we created the server, we set `config_options 'CPL_DEBUG=ON'`, to expose the GDAL logging information to our PostgreSQL server.

-The GDAL debug entries are visible when we setting the logging level to `DEBUG2`
+The GDAL debug entries are visible when we set the logging level to `DEBUG2`

 ```sql
 SET client_min_messages = DEBUG2;